-We recognise that we have an important role to play in supporting the mental health and wellbeing of our pupils.
+- 342. We recognise that we have an important role to play in supporting the mental health and wellbeing of our pupils. - 343.
 Mental health concerns can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
-The Academy Trust Board have put clear systems and processes in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems.

-We will help prevent mental health concerns by promoting resilience as part of our integrated, whole setting approach to social and emotional wellbeing, which is tailored to the needs of our pupils.
+The governing body have put clear systems and processes in place for identifying possible mental health concerns, including routes to escalate and clear referral and accountability systems. - 344.
+We will help prevent mental health concerns by promoting resilience as part of our integrated, whole setting approach to social and emotional wellbeing, which is tailored to the needs of our pupils. - 345.
 Our senior mental health lead is Becky Brewer.
-She is a member of our senior leadership team.
-The appointed member of our senior leadership team who supports our senior mental health lead is Jodie Cooper.
+They are a member of our senior leadership team.
+The appointed member of our senior leadership team who supports our senior mental health lead is Margo Richens. - 346.
 Please see our mental health and well-being policy.